 Thanks to Google or Waze, most of us are now used to getting real-time insights about our drive—traffic patterns, the best route, estimated time of arrival, and, most importantly, the location of the nearest coffee drive-through.
 We power up Maps just as quickly as we flip on our ignition.
-In fact, we don’t even think about it.
+We don’t even think about it.

 Imagine if the business world functioned similarly in terms of how we access data and insights?
 If we could have immediate, contextual insight on where we’ve been and where we are headed, just as easily and quickly as firing up Google Maps?
 If we could be truly empowered—not encumbered—by data?